Judi Bari: Bari's ex-husband

 I still feel guilty about not defending you [Talbot].
 I wimped out completely.
 I knew she'd told you about Sweeney.
 Lots of people knew she'd told you.
 I was a complete dupe, a coward and a fool.
 I convinced myself that her work mobilizing people against the corporate timber companies outweighed unpleasant aspects of her character and the even more unpleasant aspects of her personal behavior.

 In a reaction to efforts to tie Sutley to the bombing, some former Bari supporters publicly shifted their suspicion toward Sweeney.
-In 1995 Ed Gehrman, a teacher and publisher of Flatland, a small magazine in Fort Bragg, California, had also participated in Redwood Summer protests.
-(It has since become defunct.)
+In 1995 Ed Gehrman, a teacher and publisher of Flatland, a small magazine (now defunct) in Fort Bragg, California, had also participated in Redwood Summer protests.
 He became concerned about the controversy over Sutley.
 Initially suspecting Sutley, Gehrman questioned him directly about it.
 Sutley denied being involved.
-In addition, he said that in 1989, Pam Davis, a friend of Bari, had on three separate occasions offered him $5000 to kill her ex-husband Sweeney.
+In addition, he said that in 1989, Pam Davis, a friend of Bari, had on three separate occasions offered him $5,000 to kill her ex-husband Sweeney.
 In response, Bari said in a radio broadcast that the apparent solicitation was a joke misunderstood by her friend, who had conveyed the offer to Sutley.

 Gehrman believed that someone was lying.
 He discussed the issues with journalist Alexander Cockburn of CounterPunch, a political magazine.
 Cockburn offered to pay for polygraph tests of the key players in the controversy.
 Sutley was the only one who accepted the offer; he took a polygraph test and passed.
 (Law enforcement does not rely on such polygraph tests.)
 After that, Gehrman considered Sutley credible.
 As he considered motives for that attack, he began to suspect Sweeney more strongly.

 Gehrman presented his case for exculpating Sutley in Flatland.
 Anderson reconsidered his support of Bari's position, arousing anger among her supporters.
 Anderson was incensed by the possibility that Bari had tried to smear an innocent man in order to promote her narrative that the timber industry and/or the FBI were involved in the bombing.
-Anderson suggested that Bari and Sweeney each had sufficient guilty knowledge to destroy the other - a legal mutual assured destruction scenario.
+Anderson suggested that Bari and Sweeney each had sufficient guilty knowledge to destroy the other – a legal mutual assured destruction scenario.